anthonypiegaro/Django-Channels/README.md

 # Django-Channels
-This is the code for creating Channels in Django.
+This is the code for my Django Channels project